recmo/remgo/README.md

 steps two and three, results in a board state that was the result of an earlier play is illegal.

+Addendum 3: *Ko rule*: It is not allowed to play in a position that was captured in the previous move.

 ### End

 The game ends when both players have passed consecutively.
 The *final* board